Michael sighed. His contempt for his sister, Two Ton Teela, was only exceeded by her weight. "Yes, Lorry?"

 "Nope," he commented, switching on the lights, "Nothing new.
 I can't get a strong reception out of any of these pads."

 Maybe he needed more of them.
-Perhaps he was thinking in the wrong scale; perhaps a room-sized outlay of tons of steel and cotton might do the trick.
+Perhaps he was thinking in the wrong scale; perhaps a room-sized outlay of tons of steel and cotton might do the trick, like the multi-layered accumulator boxes Wilhelm Reich used to build for his Oranur experiments.
 With this in mind, he picked the target up off its precipice, stuck it under his left arm, and headed for the door.

 That was when he noticed that he'd forgotten to turn the target off.